JonAbrams/arity/README.md

     sum(1,5) # Returns 6
     sum(2) # Throws "Wrong number of parameters.
 Excpected 2..4, got 1."
     sum(2,5,2,7,9) # Throws "Wrong number of parameters.
 Excpected 2..4, got 5."

+### Specifying Parameter Types

+If you want, you can easily enforce the type of variables that are passed into your function.

+Just pass in the types as strings into `ar` before passing in your function:

+    sum = ar "number", "number", (a, b) -> a + b sum(1, '2') # Throws "Invalid parameter.
+Expected parameter 1 to be of type 'Number' but got 'String'."

+In addition to supporting native JavaScript types like "number", "string", "boolean", "function", and "object", it also supports user defined types/classes).

+Example in JavaScript:

+    function Lannister(name) {
+      this.name = name;
+    }

+    function Stark(name) {
+      this.name = name;
+    }

+    var lannisterMotto = ar("Lannister", function (person) {
+      return person.name + " always pays his debts.";
+    });

+    lannisterMotto( new Lannister("Tyrion") ); // Returns "Tyrion always pays his debts." lannisterMotto( new Stark("Ned") ); // Throws "Invalid parameter.
+Expected parameter 0 to be of type 'Lannister' but got 'Stark'."

+Example in CoffeeScript:

+    class House
+      constructor: (@name) ->

+    class Lannister extends House
+	class Stark extends House

+	lannisterMotto = ar "Lannister", (person) ->
+	  "#{person.name} always pays his debts."

+    lannisterMotto( new Lannister("Tyrion") ); # Returns "Tyrion always pays his debts." lannisterMotto( new Stark("Ned") ); # "Throws Invalid parameter.
+Expected parameter 0 to be of type 'Lannister' but got 'Stark'."

 ## Installing for Node.js